Gynaecological surgery: aftercare advice

 Lower abdominal exercises

-The following exercises are designed to tone up your abdominal (tummy) muscles, which may have been weakened following your surgery.
-These exercises will also provide support to your lower back.
-Start the following exercises two to three days after your operation, or when you feel ready.
+The following exercises tone up your abdominal (tummy) muscles.
+These muscles may have weakened following your surgery.
+These exercises also support your lower back.

 Exercise rules